 In October 2022, a source told Deadline that there was a feeling of 'anxiety behind the scenes' ahead of filming such a tragic moment.
 'We've been dreading getting to this point,' the source told the publication.
 'The countdown is two weeks and while we're calmly carrying on, it's fair to acknowledge that there's a certain anxiety, a palpable sense of being slightly on the edge.
 I mean, there's bombshell sensitivity surrounding this one.'

 It was initially believed that the final instalment wouldn't feature Prince William and Kate Middleton's love story, and instead focus on public affairs involving prime ministers John Major (1990-97) and Tony Blair (1997-2007).

 However, we've learned the Duke and Duchess of Cambridge's early relationship in the series will be featured.

 Prince Harry's former girlfriend, Chelsy Davy, spent much time on the London club scene in the early Noughties, too, yet it's not known whether an actor will be cast to play her.

 Royals aside, the 9/11 terrorist attacks also took place during this period.

-New photos have emerged from the season six set which also seem to suggest that there will be a Spice Girls storyline included in the show.
-As per reports on E! an unnamed actress dressed in Geri Halliwell's iconic Union Jack outfit was spotted filming scenes at Winchester Cathedral on the same day as Dominic West, who plays Prince Charles.
+Photos previously emerged from the season six set which also seemed to suggest that there will be a Spice Girls storyline included in the show.
+As per reports on E! an unnamed actress dressed in Geri Halliwell's iconic Union Jack outfit was spotted filming scenes at Winchester Cathedral on the same day as West.